Hotels near Clarksville National Ballpark

 Which hotels near Clarksville National Ballpark are good for team or group travel?

 Several hotels near Clarksville National Ballpark accommodate team and group travel.
-Super 8 by Wyndham Dickson (17.15 mi) offers bus or oversized vehicle parking, complimentary breakfast, and on-site laundry.
-Econo Lodge Inn & Suites Dickson (17.16 mi) offers complimentary breakfast and on-site laundry.
-Rodeway Inn Dickson (17.18 mi) offers complimentary breakfast and on-site laundry.
+Quality Inn & Suites Dickson (17.18 mi, from $71/night), Quality Inn Kingston Springs (23.88 mi, from $74/night), and Super 8 by Wyndham Dickson (17.15 mi, from $82/night) all offer bus or oversized vehicle parking, complimentary breakfast, and on-site laundry.
+Quality Inn & Suites Dickson also has meeting space.
+Quality Inn Kingston Springs also has meeting space.

 Are there budget-friendly hotels near Clarksville National Ballpark?